craigderington/k3s-observatory/README.md

 1. **Backend connects** to your k3s/Kubernetes cluster using your kubeconfig
 2. **Watchers monitor** nodes and pods for any changes (add/modify/delete)
+3. **Metrics fetcher** polls CPU/memory data from metrics-server every 5 seconds
-3. **WebSocket broadcasts** events to all connected frontend clients in real-time
+4. **WebSocket broadcasts** events and metrics updates to all connected frontend clients in real-time
-4. **Frontend receives** events and updates the 3D visualization smoothly
+5. **Frontend receives** updates and renders:
+   - Pod size based on memory usage
+   - Pod glow color/intensity based on CPU usage
+   - Sidecar containers as orbiting satellites
-5. **Dynamic positioning** recalculates pod orbits around nodes when the cluster changes
+6. **Dynamic positioning** recalculates pod orbits around nodes when the cluster changes

 ### Technology Stack